Pradeeppachiyappan/Exercise-07-Multiplexer-and-De-multiplexer/README.md

 ## Procedure :
-1.Start the module using module projname().
+1. Start the module using module projname().

-2.Declare the inputs and outputs along with the select lines according to the multiplexer and demultiplexer.
+2. Declare the inputs and outputs along with the select lines according to the multiplexer and demultiplexer.

-3.Use wire to assign intermediate outputs.
+3. Use wire to assign intermediate outputs.

-4.Use and, or and not gates to get the desired output.
+4. Use and, or and not gates to get the desired output.

-5.End the module.
+5. End the module.

-6.Generate RTL realization and timing diagrams.
+6. Generate RTL realization and timing diagrams.

 ## PROGRAM :
 Program for flipflops  and verify its truth table in quartus using Verilog programming.